-Berry Global is a leading global supplier of a broad range of innovative rigid, flexible, and non-woven products used every day within consumer and industrial end markets.
-We have more than 47,000 employees and generated approximately \$13.8 billion of sales in fiscal year 2021 on a combined pro forma basis from operations that span over 290 locations on six continents.
+Berry Global is a leading global supplier of a broad range of innovative rigid, flexible, and nonwoven products used every day within consumer and industrial end markets.
+We have more than 40,000 employees and generated approximately \$14.5 billion of sales in fiscal year 2023 on a combined pro forma basis from operations that span over 250 locations on six continents.
 Berry Global's supply chain includes the sourcing of polyolefin-based resins, inks, and other raw materials, packaging components, and equipment.
-We recognize that this has been a particularly difficult year for our suppliers as COVID-19, along with a myriad of other factors, has further challenged an already constrained supply chain.
+We recognize that this has been a particularly difficult year for our suppliers as a myriad of factors have challenged an already constrained supply chain.
 This demonstrates the importance of risk management and ensuring we have an adequate number of qualified suppliers to meet business demand.
 Berry's approach to its supply chain is one of "local value delivery," that is, we try to source intra-country whenever possible.
 We develop long-lasting relationships with our suppliers, which allows us to better understand their business models and commitment to following our Supplier Code of Conduct, including anti-slavery and anti-trafficking expectations.

 Berry Global is deeply committed to following the letter and spirit of the laws of all jurisdictions in which we do business, including laws designed to eliminate slavery and human trafficking, and hold our team members accountable to this commitment.
+In our 2022 Sustainability Report we affirm that we honor internationally-recognized human rights, including those promulgated by the International Labor Organization's (ILO) Declaration on Fundamental Principles and Rights at Work.
 We also expect the same high ethical standards of our globally diverse supply chain.
 Slavery and human trafficking are serious problems around the globe.
 As part of a global economy, we recognize our responsibility to take a robust approach to address these risks.
-The functions of Purchasing, Legal, Human Resources, and Ethics and Compliance collaborate to track applicable laws, evaluate and monitor risks within our facilities and supply chain, raise awareness around policies and procedures, and conduct training.
+The functions of Purchasing, Legal, Human Resources, Trade Compliance and Ethics and Compliance collaborate to track applicable laws, evaluate and monitor risks within our facilities and supply chain, raise awareness around policies and procedures, and conduct training.